brown-ivl/brown-ivl-website/README.md

             -> components (Holds javascript code for various pages)

             -> json (Add all json content here in the appropriate folder)

+                -> configs

                 -> home